Return to flip book view

 Page 7

-What we will do To make sure we can achieve our ambion we will work in three areas: • We will oer advice and support to people with demena and those who care for them. • We will inuence professional pracce and seek to improve services.• We will educate people to understand more about demena and remove the sgma.
+What we will do To make sure we can achieve our ambion we will work in three areas: We will oer advice and support to people with demena and those who care for them.
+We will inuence professional pracce and seek to improve services.
+We will educate people to understand more about demena and remove the sgma.
 These are areas where we know we can make the biggest dierence, and where not taking acon would have serious consequences for people with demena.
-What we won’t doWe invest our limited valuable resources in support that makes a unique dierence to the lives of people with demena and their carers.
-To avoid duplicang the work of other organisaons and spreading our resources too thinly there are some things we won’t do, including:• We will not fund medical research into cures for demena.• We will not provide personal care for people with demena. • We will not provide training for professionals, but will advocate for the need for this to be provided by others.7
+What we choose not to doWe invest our limited valuable resources in support that makes a unique dierence to the lives of people with demena and their carers.
+To avoid duplicang the work of other organisaons and spreading our resources too thinly there are some things we won’t do, including: We will not fund medical research into cures for demena.
+We will not provide personal care for people with demena.
+7

 Page 8